jeanmejias/WeeklyProgress_jeanmejias/README.md

 Complete all the lessons of the web foundation and send my final project to be reviewed.

 # week (5th March - 10th March)
-TODO: FInish the last lessons of web foundation and make my final project Lesson 17 'writing readmes'
+TODO: Finish the last lesson of web foundation and make my final project Lesson 17 'writing readmes'...starting
 Project - Build a portofolio site.
 This week I expect to finish my last lesson from web foundation and finish my final project.